EqualExperts/you-build-it-you-run-it-playbook/practices/scale.md

 ![](../.gitbook/assets/practices/operating-model-selector-at-scale-medium-availability-digital-services.png)

-**Figure 18 - Operating model selector for medium availability digital services It at scale**

 A domain schedule is a logical grouping of digital services, with an established affinity.
 The owning product teams are considered to be siblings.
 The domain construct needs to minimise on-call cognitive load, simplify knowledge sharing between teams, and focus on business outcomes.
 We recommend either of the following:

 * Product domains grouped by customer journey